 Customize your general partnership materials before reaching out to any organization.
 Be clear about what you do and how a corporate sponsorship can make an impact in your community.

 If the organization seems interested in working together, make it even easier for them to say yes!
-Come prepared with a couple of different proposed partnership ideas.
-Sponsorship ideas could look like a social media contest or an event sponsorship.
+Come prepared with a couple of different proposed partnership ideas, like a social media contest or an event sponsorship.
 This allows the business to have a clear view of what a partnership would look like with your nonprofit and what they would get in return.

-Building and maintaining sponsorships are a big time and energy commitment.
+Building and maintaining sponsorships are big time and energy commitments.
 Before entering a nonprofit corporate sponsorship relationship, stop and think about what you can and can’t offer to your community partners.

 How Nonprofits Can Win Corporate Sponsorships